SAM Ruh

 A Divine Gift

 While she had missed other prayers due to circumstances beyond her control, she had been granted this one.
-And it had happened through her children—through their innocent question that woke her conscience and moved her to action.
+And it had come through her children — through their innocent question that woke her conscience and moved her to action.

 "SubhanAllah," Shehnaz said softly when they discussed it later.
 "Look at how Allah works."